kids encyclopedia robot

 On 7 July 2019 she led the United States Women's National Team to win its fourth World Cup and its second consecutive.
 In the final match against Netherlands in Lyon, France, the team won 2–0.
 The 2019 World Cup Champion Team beat the world record for most goals in a tournament with 26 goals.
 She became not only the first manager to win two Women's World Cup titles in history, but also the first national team coach, men's or women's, to have won two consecutive FIFA World Cup titles since Vittorio Pozzo guided Italy's men's national football team to two consecutive titles in both 1934 and 1938.

 On 30 July 2019, U.S. Soccer announced that Ellis would be stepping down as coach of the Women's National Team.
-She will remain with the team through the World Cup victory tour.
-Following her departure, she will continue to work with U.S. Soccer in the role of Ambassador.
+She remained with the team through the World Cup victory tour and continued to work with U.S. Soccer as an ambassador.

 Coaching record